 Power Through Choices was first sexuality education curriculum developed for youth who are involved in a child welfare or juvenile justice system to help them prevent pregnancy, HIV, and other sexually transmitted infections (STIs).

-Read more about the curriculum below, and in the printable curriculum overview pamphlet.
+Read more about the curriculum below (also available in a printable curriculum overview pamphlet).

 Power Through Choices has two main themes: self-empowerment and the impact of choices on an individual’s future.